Dense Hebbian neural networks: a replica symmetric picture of unsupervised learning: Analytical findings

 \end{proposition}

 The proof is analogous to the case $b =P-1$ (see Appendix \ref{app:proofP-1}), therefore we will omit it.

 Note that, in this low-load regime, we are left with one single order parameter that measures the degree of order in the system, much as like in the Curie-Weiss model \cite{Barra0,Jean0}.
 In fact, here $\bar q =0$ and this indicates a loss of slow-noise or of ``glassiness'' in the network, analogously to what happens for the pairwise Hopfield model in the low-storage regime $\lim_{N \to \infty}K/N=0$.
-However, in this dense generalization, this regime deserves a particular attention because, as we will see in Sec.~\ref{sec:ultra-noise}, a relatively small load can free up enough resources to handle supplementary sources of noise affecting the network performance and attributable to flaws underlying storing; the related regime shall be referred to as {\em ultra-noise tolerance} \cite{AgliariDeMarzo} and we anticipate that there we ultimately recover self-consistence equations similar to those obtained in high-load ($b=P-1$), but the noise term, instead of stemming from the load, will be related to this supplementary source of noise.
+However, in this dense generalization, this regime deserves a particular attention because, as we will see in Sec.~\ref{sec:ultra-noise}, a relatively small load can release some resources to handle possible supplementary noise due, for instance, to flaws underlying storing \cite{AgliariDeMarzo}.
+We anticipate that, in that case, we ultimately recover self-consistence equations similar to those obtained in high-load ($b=P-1$), but the noise term, instead of stemming from the load, will be related to this additional disturbance.